Create MCP Tools

 3. Set Display Name

-Set a clear display name for the tool, in this case Composio mcp for google calendar.
+Set a clear display name for the tool, here set as Composio mcp for google calendar.

-Purpose: This name will be displayed in the platform interface for all users to see.
+Purpose: This name will be displayed in the platform interface for all users to view.

-Recommendation: Choose a name that clearly expresses the tool's main function for easy user understanding.
+Recommendation: Choose a name that clearly expresses the tool's primary function for easy user understanding.
 There are no strict format restrictions for this name.

 4. Fill in MCP Configuration